yantong0116/Django_Ecommerce/README.md

 # Django Ecommerce

+## Introduce
+Build a Django Ecommerce backend project.
+Write Django REST Framework with RESTful API.
+Use JWT authentication to enter certain URLs that require permissions.

+Send the login details to your login url with a post request via Postman.

 ## Installation / How to run the project on your computer
 #### Step1 :
 Go into Ecommerce/ directory and install the dependencies by running :
 ```